Ebix Inc. (EBIX) Shares Plummet Below 1-Year High - News Heater

-Ebix Inc. (NASDAQ: EBIX)’s stock price has plunge by -12.59relation to previous closing price of 13.10.
-Nevertheless, the company has seen a -21.90% plunge in its stock price over the last five trading sessions.
+Ebix Inc. (NASDAQ: EBIX) has seen a decline in its stock price by -12.11 in relation to its previous close of 11.89.
+However, the company has experienced a -10.07% decline in its stock price over the last five trading sessions.
 InvestorPlace reported 2023-08-24 that While many financial advisors will direct you to established public enterprises, investors seeking some “oomph” for their portfolio may want to target “unmatched” stocks with potential.
 Rather than walking along the beaten path, these lesser-known entities carry significantly higher risk.

 Is It Worth Investing in Ebix Inc. (NASDAQ: EBIX) Right Now?

-Ebix Inc. (NASDAQ: EBIX) has a higher price-to-earnings ratio of 10.53x compared to its average ratio, , and the 36-month beta value for EBIX is at 2.53.
-Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”
+Ebix Inc. (NASDAQ: EBIX) has a price-to-earnings ratio of 9.61x that is above its average ratio.
+Additionally, the 36-month beta value for EBIX is 2.56.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023